 Top 6.
 SketchUp

 SketchUp is a widely used 3D modeling software that is commonly employed in furniture and architecture design.
-If you are a beginner, SketchUp can be the best free 3D modeling software for you.
+If you are a beginner, SketchUp can be the best easy 3D modeling software for you.
 Its interface is straightforward and user-friendly, making it easy to use even if you have no prior experience in 3D modeling.

 Furthermore, SketchUp offers a vast online 3D model library, from which users can download a variety of prefabricated architectural elements, furniture, plants, and more to streamline the design process and enrich model details.
 Additionally, SketchUp provides four versions, including SketchUp Free, SketchUp Go ($119/year), SketchUp Pro ($349/year), and SketchUp Studio ($749/year), to cater to users’ level, budget, and requirements.